openmc-dev/openmc/docs/source/capi/index.rst

    Determine the ID of the cell/material containing a given point

-   :param xyz: Cartesian coordinates
+   :param double[3] xyz: Cartesian coordinates
-   :type xyz: double[3]
-   :param rtype: Which ID to return (1=cell, 2=material)
+   :param int rtype: Which ID to return (1=cell, 2=material)
-   :type rtype: int
-   :param id: ID of the cell/material found.
-If a material is requested and the
+   :param int32_t* id: ID of the cell/material found.
+If a material is requested
-              point is in a void, the ID is 0.
+                       and the point is in a void, the ID is 0.
 If an error occurs, the ID is -1.
-   :type id: int32_t*
-   :param instance: If a cell is repetaed in the geometry, the instance of the
+   :param int32_t* instance: If a cell is repetaed in the geometry, the instance
-                    cell that was found and zero otherwise.
+                             of the cell that was found and zero otherwise.
-   :type instance: int32_t*

 .. c:function:: int openmc_get_cell_index(int32_t id, int32_t* index)

    Get the index in the cells array for a cell with a given ID

-   :param id: ID of the cell
+   :param int32_t id: ID of the cell
-   :type id: int32_t
-   :param index: Index in the cells array
+   :param int32_t* index: Index in the cells array
-   :type index: int32_t*
    :return: Return status (negative if an error occurs)
    :rtype: int

-.. c:function:: int openmc_get_keff(double k_combined[])
+.. c:function:: int openmc_get_filter_index(int32_t id, int32_t* index)

+   Get the index in the filters array for a filter with a given ID

-   :param k_combined: Combined estimate of k-effective
+   :param int32_t id: ID of the filter
-   :type k_combined: double[2]
+   :param int32_t* index: Index in the filters array
    :return: Return status (negative if an error occurs)
    :rtype: int

-.. c:function:: int openmc_get_nuclide_index(char name[], int* index)
+.. c:function:: void openmc_get_filter_next_id(int32_t* id)

-   Get the index in the nuclides array for a nuclide with a given name

-   :param name: Name of the nuclide
-   :type name: char[]
-   :param index: Index in the nuclides array
-   :type index: int*
-   :return: Return status (negative if an error occurs)
-   :rtype: int
+   Get an integer ID that has not been used by any filters.

+   :param int32_t* id: Unused integer ID

-.. c:function:: int openmc_get_tally_index(int32_t id, int32_t* index)
+.. c:function:: int openmc_get_keff(double k_combined[])

-   Get the index in the tallies array for a tally with a given ID

-   :param id: ID of the tally
+   :param double[2] k_combined: Combined estimate of k-effective
-   :type id: int32_t
-   :param index: Index in the tallies array
-   :type index: int32_t*
    :return: Return status (negative if an error occurs)
    :rtype: int